Last updated on April 11, 2021

 The double-sunk enamel dial is signed “Limit, Swiss Made”.
 The dial is in perfect condition, there are no signs of damage or hairline cracks.
 The Roman numeral hour markers are crisp, with no signs of fading.

 The watch passed the timekeeping test, running within 1 minute’s accuracy over a 24-hour period.
 The power reserve on a full wind is approximately 35 hours.
 This is a remarkable number of hours for an antique watch.
 It exceeds the power reserve of any other watch in my collection.
-These factors satisfy my requirements for a practical antique pocket watch.
+These factors exceed my requirements for a practical antique pocket watch.
 The watch is very presentable, being described by the seller (Atlam watches) as in mint condition.
 I agree with this view and I am very pleased with this new addition to my collection.